turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * Opening (6 mins)
 * Jobtrack.io Tutorial & Set Up (15 mins)
-* Discuss Job Searching Tools (20 mins)
+* Tools (10 mins)
-* Group Practice: Demo (8 mins)
+* Demo: Walking Through an Application (10 mins)
-* You Do: Work Time (10 mins)
+* You Do: Work Time (15 mins)
-* Closing (1 min)
+* Share Out & Closing (4 mins)

 ### Opening
 The traditional way to look for jobs isn't necessarily the best route.

 Applying for jobs on sites like monster.com, Indeed, and other career listing sites can be discouraging and ineffective.
 As little as [20-30% of job listings](http://www.npr.org/2011/02/08/133474431/a-successful-job-search-its-all-about-networking) are being posted online.
 That means that when you're only looking at company job postings, you are decreasing your chances of finding a job significantly.

 In contrast, [referral candidates](http://www.careerxroads.com/news/SourcesOfHire2013.pdf) are 3-4 times more likely to be hired than non-referral candidates.
-To add yourself to those numbers, today we'll talk about how to find a job without relying on your resume or job postings.
+To add yourself to those numbers, today we'll talk about how to find a job without relying on just a job application.

 #### Turn & Talk
 At the end of last mod, you were asked to create a networking and outreach plan to execute during this mod.
 The goal of this plan was to start your job search by creating connections.
 Turn and talk to provide your partner with an update on this plan: